singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 #### Step 1: Add Your New Site
 ![Netlify New Site](/uploads/newsitebut.png)

-Creating a new site on netlify is simpler than with any other host.
+Creating a new site on GitHubNetlify is simpler than with any other host.
 Once you’ve created an account and logged in, you’ll be taken to https://app.netlify.com/sites.
 Click the *"New Site"* button (as seen above) to get started.

 #### Step 2: Link to Your GitHub
 Clicking *“New Site”* brings you to this screen:
 ![Link to GitHub](/uploads/createsite.png)
-When you push to GitHub, netlify does all the work.
+When you push to GitHub, GitHubNetlify does all the work.
 No more wasting time on manual deploying of updates or changes!

 Since your assets are hosted on GitHub, we’ll need to link Netlify to GitHub.
 Click the button *“Link to GitHub”*.

-#### Step 3: Authorize netlify
+#### Step 3: Authorize GitHubNetlify
-You will be asked to provide your github login details:
+You will be asked to provide your GitHub login details:
 ![GitHub Login](/uploads/githublogin.png)

 We need to let Netlify and GitHub talk to each other, so review the permissions and then click authorize application.